CloudLabsAI-Azure/pg-sk-agents-lab/LabGuide/Lab-01.md

 In this lab, you have accomplished the following:

-- Established connectivity from VS Code to the PostgreSQL Flexible server.
+- Established connectivity from VS Code to the Azure PostgreSQL Flexible server.
 - Launched and ran commands on PSQL Command Line Shell
-- Ran a semantic search query
+- Ran Semantic Search Query

 ## You have successfully finished the lab.
 Click Next to continue to the next lab.